This 2-in-1 for $149 is the best cheap Windows 11 laptop deal for Cyber Monday

-The Gateway 11.6-inch 2-in-1 is the best cheap laptop deal that we've seen this Black Friday weekend.
+The Gateway 11.6-inch 2-in-1 is the best cheap Windows 11 laptop deal that we've seen heading into Cyber Monday.
 While it's always affordable, the extra $50 off brings the Gateway 2-in-1 to $149 at Walmart and it still includes a year of Microsoft 365 Personal, which is a $70 value.
+If you want a larger display the Gateway 15.6-inch Ultra Slim is just $179 at Walmart and includes the same year of Microsoft 365.

 While it may not top our best 2-in-1 laptops soon, the versatile form factor, Windows 11 support and free Microsoft 365 subscription make this laptop an incredible value at $149.